nkim1306/devblog/_posts/2023-05-30-GeneralInterview.md

 ### Q4: What are some of your everyday problems?

 - Body pain as you get older
-  -Many aging adults experiecne back, leg, or joint pain
+  - Many aging adults experiecne back, leg, or joint pain
 - Getting sick
   - Allergies, cold, flu, and more
 - Contacts issues